The Maker Mom

 If you’ve got the correct device (see below), I think this is solid piece of playful and instructive tech that has the ability to grow with a young child (say under age 9 or 10), especially given that the suite of apps will likely grow over time.
 It’s also a fun device for those who might otherwise be intimidated by robots or coding (I’m thinking grandparents and even parents, here).

-At $149 for Dash ($199 for Dash and Dot, $279 for the Wonder Pack; pricing as of 10/2015)) the pice to play is steep, but just as I expect the number of apps grows, I hope the price will drop.
+The price to play is steep, but just as I expect the number of apps grows, I hope the price will drop.
 The accessories are fun, but can be purchased over time like the way you add to your LEGO collection.
 Who knows, maker kids might even be inspired to fashion their own!

 In addition to more apps, I hope Wonder Workshop will add a community to their site so that kids can share their videos of their programming projects and inspire others with their innovative ideas.
 I think this will happen via YouTube, but it makes sense for them to try and set up their own one-stop playground.